 A Brief Look at the History of Netflix

 The company first started transitioning into an online streaming service in 2007.
-Due to the technological constraints at the time, the initial idea was to develop a “Netflix box” device that allowed users to download movies overnight and watch them the next day.
-However, technological improvements and the astronomical rise in popularity of YouTube forced the company to abandon this idea and stick to a strictly online OTT streaming service.
+Due to technological constraints at the time, the initial idea was to develop a “Netflix box” device that allowed users to download movies overnight and watch them the next day.
+However, technological improvements and YouTube’s astronomical rise in popularity forced the company to abandon this idea and stick to a strictly online OTT streaming service.

-The company has since expanded its services to over 190 countries and currently offers over 17000 titles globally.
-This extensive catalog, as well as its far-reaching services, are integral to the success of the platform.
-Also, the added flexibility of having the option to watch what you want, when you want it, is also a key driving force.
+The company has since expanded its services to over 190 countries and offers over 18,000 titles globally.
+This extensive catalog, as well as its far-reaching services, are integral to the platform’s success.
+The added flexibility of being able to watch what you want, when you want it, is also a key driving force.

 Netflix Strengths

-Let’s take a look at some of the factors which set Netflix ahead of its competition.
+Let’s take a look at some of the factors that set Netflix ahead of its competition.

 Favorable Brand Positioning

-Not only is Netflix a wildly successful company commercially, but it’s also possibly one of the most well-recognized brands of the 21st century.
-The Netflix brand takes advantage of its strong position as a customer-centric service, as well as the first-mover advantage it enjoys from being one of the first successful online streaming services.
+Not only is Netflix a wildly successful company commercially, but it’s also one of the most well-recognized brands of the 21st century.
+The Netflix brand takes advantage of its strong position as a customer-centric service and the first-mover advantage it enjoys from being one of the first successful online streaming services.

-According to current estimates by Interbrand, the Netflix brand was the 40th most valuable brand in the world, with an estimated brand value of around $16.4 billion in 2022.
-Also, it doesn’t hurt that the Netflix logo has become a cultural icon, and phrases like “Netflix and chill” and the “Netflix effect” have made their way into the common lexicon.
+According to current estimates by Interbrand, the Netflix brand was the 39th most valuable brand in the world, with an estimated brand value of around $17.9 billion in 2023.
+The Netflix logo has become a cultural icon, and phrases like “Netflix and chill” and the “Netflix effect” have entered the common lexicon.

 Rapid Growth

-If there is one thing the Netflix company is known for, it’s rapid growth.
-The company burst onto the scene and quickly increased its streaming service subscriber base by about 10% yearly for the last few years.
-Although this growth is showing signs of slowing down, it offered them the critical advantage of outpacing all their early competitors.
+If there is one thing Netflix is known for, it’s rapid growth.
+The company burst onto the scene with an innovative strategy and quickly increased its streaming service subscriber base by about 10% yearly for the last few years.
+Although this exponential growth is showing signs of slowing down, it gave Netflix the critical advantage of outpacing all its early competitors.

 The Company Offers Its Service To a Wide Range of Customers

 One of the advantages that OTT services such as Netflix enjoy over more traditional media channels is their ability to offer their services to a broader range of users over the Internet.
-Netflix currently offers its services in 190 countries and supports over 220 million paid subscribers.
-Such a large subscriber base gives them key leverage when bargaining with studios and production companies.
+Netflix offers services in 190 countries and supports over 220 million paid subscribers.
+Such a large subscriber base gives them critical leverage when bargaining with studios and production companies.

 Their Ability To Offer Exclusive Netflix Original Content